 If Hashimoto’s disease causes thyroid hormone deficiency, you may need replacement hormone therapy.
 Treatments are designed to bring your levels into the normal range and reverse any symptoms of the deficiency.
-There’s no cure, but this disease can be managed to help you lead a normal, active life.
+There’s no cure, but this disease can be managed to help you lead an active life.

-Treatment involves taking daily oral medication prescribed by your doctor, based on your needs, to replace what your body cannot produce on its own.
+Therapy involves taking daily oral medication prescribed by your doctor, based on your needs, to replace what your body cannot produce on its own.
 One oral option is a synthetic version of T4 or, if this doesn’t relieve your symptoms, a combination of synthetic T4 and T3.
-Effective natural supplements containing both T4 and T3 can be extracted from pig thyroid glands (porcine thyroid).
+Desiccated thyroid products containing both T4 and T3 can be extracted from pig thyroid glands (porcine thyroid).

 How Belmar Can Help

-Belmar compounds T3 and T3/T4 tablets in a variety of strengths.
+Belmar compounds synthetic T3 and T3/T4 tablets and capsules in a variety of strengths.
 We also dispense a range of commercial options.
 We’re focused on ensuring your doctor has the right medication available to fit your specific needs, so you can enjoy the best health and lifestyle possible.